- Cheapest car insurance in Kentucky for a bad driving record

 Cheapest car insurance in Kentucky with a DUI

-While many insurers offer coverage after a DUI, Travelers provides the average cheapest coverage for $2,857.
+While many insurers offer coverage after a DUI, Travelers has the lowest rate at $2,857 a year.

 Cheapest car insurance in Kentucky with multiple tickets

-Auto-Owners is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $2,580 or $215.
+Auto-Owners is the cheapest car insurance company for drivers with multiple traffic tickets, with an average rate of $2,580 a year or $215 a month.

 While one traffic ticket can affect car insurance rates, multiple tickets can significantly increase those rates.
 Failure to obey speed limits and traffic laws leads insurers to believe they will eventually have to pay claims due to risky driving.